 Finding Art for the Family Room

 The family room has slowly been taking shape with this new couch, another new couch, our built-ins, and a fireplace makeover.
 I’m loving the progress and next on my to-do list was deciding on a coffee table and choosing art for above the couch.
-I ordered the coffee table a few weeks ago (more details coming soon!) so then I set out to find the perfect art.
+I ordered the coffee table a few weeks ago (you can read about it here) so then I set out to find the perfect art.

 But I just couldn’t find large enough pieces for this massive wall.
 Even two large frames like I had in my old house seemed teeny-tiny over the extra long couch.
 That’s when I started searching for a Plan B. Enter my longtime love of Chris Loves Julia’s picture ledge over their couch.